-On a more personal note, I was a Vegetarian for quite some time.
-As stated, this was just a natural progression of my Pantheistic ideals.
+As stated, becoming Vegan was just a natural progression of my Pantheistic ideals.
 For a while, I would still eat eggs, though I always made sure they were pasture-raised and not factory-farmed.
+Later I came to realize the inherent cruelty involved on these farms as well.
 I rarely drank milk or ate cheese or consumed dairy, because I’m lactose intolerant, so making the switch was really not that difficult for me at all.
 I’ve always loved fruits and vegetables and I’ve generally always eaten healthy, so now I just eat more of what I love… including rice, beans and pasta, dried fruit, nuts and seeds, etc.

 I thought I might end up being Pescatarian for awhile, because I’ve always loved seafood (having grown up in an oceanfront beach town), but when I stopped eating meat, I just focused on all the delicious fruits and vegetables I would be eating and not on all the things I couldn’t eat.
 In all honesty, the only thing I occasionally miss is salmon.
 I always loved the taste and texture of grilled salmon and I had grown accustomed to eating it for the supposed health benefits, e.g. the Omego-3’s, vitamin B12 and essential fatty acids present in cold water fish, etc.